-- 1. Estimation of total alkalinity in the given water sample. - 2.
+- 1. Determination of reaction kinetics of hydrolysis of an ester. - 2.
 Estimation of carbonate, non-carbonate and total hardness in the given water sample. - 3.
-Estimation of dissolved oxygen in the given water sample. - 4.
+Percentage purity of bleaching powder. - 4.
 Determination of the percentage of Fe in the given steel sample. - 5.
 Estimation of Ca in limestone. - 6.
 Estimation of Fe3+ by spectrophotometer.